 We sit our butt in the chair and write/edit.

-Ooh, ooh!
-I actually have a post on my theory about this!
+I actually have a post with a theory about this!
 It's one of my favorite posts I've ever written.
 Here!
-But if you'd rather have a short boring answer, I say to you, life.
+But if you'd rather have a short, down-to-earth answer, I say to you, life.
 Simply life.

 How do authors get paid?